compas-dev/compas_fab/docs/examples/04_backends_vrep/01_simulation_with_vrep.rst

     :figclass: figure
     :class: figure-img img-fluid

-When planning on a multi-robotic setup, it's important to make sure all robots on the setup of them are positioned correctly and not colliding with each other at start, otherwise path planning will fail.
+When planning on a multi-robotic cell, it's important to make sure all robots on the cell are positioned correctly and not colliding with each other at start, otherwise path planning will fail.

 The state of a robot is specified as an instance of